stanwood/framework-network-android/README.md

 ### cache

-TODO
+See javadoc of the classes in the package.

 ### auth

 The `auth` package contains classes for handling token based authentication with OkHttp.
 Generally this is done via Authenticators and Interceptors.

+If you are using plain username/password authentication you obviously won't need the following classes as there will never be a need to refresh the data and authentication is straightforward.

 Integration into both existing means of token retrieval as well as from scratch is simple.

 First you need to implement both `TokenReaderWriter` and `AuthenticationProvider`.
-The first is used for reading and writing tokens from/to requests.
-The second provides means to get authentication data (such as tokens and sign-in status).
-Refer to the javadoc for more details on how to implement these interfaces.
+The first is used for reading (to find out whether we are still using an old token) and writing (for authentication) tokens from/to requests.
+The second provides means to get authentication data (such as tokens and sign-in status) and should also be used by you directly during initial authentication (i.e. right after user log-in/registration) for consistency reasons.
+The `AuthenticationProvider` usually makes use of an `AuthManager` to store retrieved login data.
+You can get a sample implementation of such an `AuthManager` by using the _stanwood Android Studio Plugin_ (see **AuthManager** section further below).
+Refer to the javadoc of the aforementioned classes for more details on how to implement these interfaces.

 In the future optional modules will provide implementations for common use cases.

 Then create an instance of `io.stanwood.framework.network.auth.Authenticator`: